RoboStack/robostack.github.io/docs/GettingStarted.md

         conda config --env --remove channels defaults
         ```
         !!! note
-            There are different channels depending on the version of ROS that you want to install:
+            There are different channels depending on the version of ROS that you want to install, you must only install ONE version of ROS per environment:
         === "ROS1 Noetic"
             ```
             conda config --env --add channels robostack-noetic